phatminhswe/advancedC/README.md

 </details>
 <details><summary> LECTURE 10 : Linked list </summary>

+**Linked list** is a data structure in computer programming, used to organize and store data.
+A linked list consists of a chain of "nodes", each containing a data value and a pointer to the next node in the chain.

 Linked List ADT

 - insert - adds an element at the beginning of the list